Kiss: History

 for your love is better than wine.

 In Cyropaedia (370 BC), Xenophon wrote about the Persian custom of kissing in the lips upon departure while narrating the departure of Cyrus the Great (c.
 600 BC) as a boy from his Median kinsmen.
 According to Herodotus (5th century BC), when two Persians meet, the greeting formula expresses their equal or inequal status.
 They do not speak; rather, equals kiss each other on the mouth, and in the case where one is a little inferior to the other, the kiss is given on the cheek.

 During the later Classical period, affectionate mouth-to-mouth kissing was first described in the Hindu epic the Mahabharata.

 Anthropologist Vaughn Bryant argues kissing spread from India to Europe after Alexander the Great conquered parts of Punjab in northern India in 326 BCE.

+Kissing was not always an indication of romantic love, but also could show respect and rank as it was used in Medieval Europe.
+For example, nobles would finalize a legal or diplomatic agreement by kissing each other.
+Contemporary views held that breaths contained aspects of a person's soul so a lip-to-lip kiss was believed to lead to the two souls intermingling.